ssb-junkyard/ssb-replication-limiter/README.md

 Replication manager has three methods:

-###  replicationManager.request(feedId, isReplicationEnabled)
+###  replicationManager.request(feedId, isReplicationEnabled, [priority])

-Same as ssb-ebt's request method.
+Same as ssb-ebt's request method. `priority` is optional and defaults to 0.
+The higer the number, the sooner it will be replicated.

 ### replicationManager.setModeChangeThreshold(threshold)